Guigui14460/neural-network-from-scratch/README.md

-# neural-network-from-scratch
+# Neural Network From Scratch

-Code from the nnfs.io book written by Sentdex.
+The entire of the code has been taken from the [https://nnfs.io/](NNFS) book written by Sentdex.